-PROGRESS-EXAM OR DISCUSSION-QUIZ CONFLICTS/ABSENCES: No
+PROGRESS-EXAM OR DISCUSSION-CLASS CONFLICTS/ABSENCES: No

-makeup Progress Exams or Discussion Quizzes will be given after the regularly scheduled exam/quiz date for any reason.
-Since unavoidable emergent situations (illnesses, accidents, family emergencies, etc.) do arise occasionally, we've incorporated a dropped-exam policy (the best 2 of 3 Progress Exams will be counted toward your grade) and a dropped-quizzes policy (the best 10 of 12 Discussion Quizzes will be counted toward your grade).
-If you know in advance that you must be absent for an exam or quiz due to a documented and approved academic or UF athletic conflict or other preapproved conflict, bring the applicable documentation to me (for exams) or your TA (for quizzes) at least one week prior to the scheduled exam or quiz, and an early conflict exam or quiz will be arranged for you (failure to bring documentation and/or obtain one-week pre-approval for the early exam/quiz will result in your request being denied).
-For more information on UF General Chemistry exam policy, see http://iteach.chem.ufl.edu/Exam_Absence_Policy_GChem_s13.pdf
+makeup Progress Exams or Discussion-Class Worksheets will be given after the regularly scheduled Exam/Discussion date for any reason.
+Since unavoidable emergent situations (illnesses, accidents, family emergencies, etc.) do arise occasionally, we've incorporated a dropped-exam policy (the best 2 of 3 Progress Exams will be counted toward your grade) and a dropped-worksheets policy (the best 10 of 13 Discussion-Class Worksheets will be counted toward your grade).
+If you know in advance that you must be absent for an exam due to a documented and approved academic or UF athletic conflict or other preapproved conflict, bring the applicable documentation to me at least one week prior to the scheduled exam, and an early conflict exam will be arranged for you (failure to bring documentation and/or obtain one-week pre-approval for the early exam will result in your request being denied).
+For more information on UF General Chemistry exam policy, see http://iteach.chem.ufl.edu/Exam Absence Policy GChem s13.pdf